espruino/EspruinoDocs/boards/Pixl.js.md

 * Backlight on, 100% CPU usage running JavaScript - 10mA
 * Using NRF.findDevices to scan for devices - 12mA

-This means that when running off a CR2032 battery you could expect around 20 days of battery life with light JavaScript usage and no backlight.
+This means that when running off a CR2032 battery you could expect around 20 days of battery life with light JavaScript usage, LCD on, and no backlight.
+Life can be significantly improved by turning the LCD off when it is not needed.

 Pixl.js sends advertising data without ever executing JavaScript.
 To get the best power consumption, make sure your code executes as rarely as possible.